-During the summer a group, consisting of the author, J. Alonso, J. Reuther, and L. Martinelli, participated in design studies for the McDonnell Douglas MDXX.
+During the summer a group consisting of the author, J. Alonso, J. Reuther and L. Martinelli participated in design studies for the McDonnell Douglas MDXX.
 We interfaced with the project principally through J. Vassberg.
 The MDXX was a promising successor to the MD11.
-Despite significant airline interest, it was canceled by the McDonnell Douglas Board in late October.
+Despite significant airline interest, it was cancelled by the McDonnell Douglas Board in late October.

 We were brought into the project to augment the Douglas design effort by applying advanced CFD and aerodynamic optimization techniques.
-These methods were used to evaluate attainable values of Mach number and L/D in cruise while satisfying other design constraints, including 1) drag creep, 2) buffet ($\geq 1.3 \ g$ to buffet from the maximum cruise CL, 3) maximum cruise CL, 4) high-speed pitch-up, 5) suitability for high lift, 6) low-speed characteristics, 7) fuel volume, and 8) wing weight.
+These methods were used to evaluate attainable values of Mach number and L/D in cruise while satisfying other design constraints, including:

+- Drag creep.

+- Buffet (≥ 1.3 g to buffet from the maximum cruise CL).

+- Maximum cruise CL.

+- High speed pitch-up

+- Suitability for high lift.

+- Low speed characteristics

+- Fuel volume.

+- Wing weight.

-In particular, the goals of the study were as follows:
+In particular, the goals of the study were:

-1) To prove the validity and feasibility of adjoint-based design methods in the context of a real design environment.

-2) To improve the existing DAC configuration, which is recognized to be highly refined, by small modifications to extract maximum performance.

-3) To independently design a family of optimized wings as an alternative to the DAC configuration.
+- 1. To prove the validity and feasibility of adjoint based design methods in the context of a real design environment. - 2.
+To improve the existing DAC configuration which is recognized to be highly refined, by small modifications to extract maximum performance. - 3.
+To independently design a family of optimized wings as an alternative to the DAC configuration.

-These goals could provide DAC with options for alternative designs that may yield improvements in L/D, cruise Mach number, and thickness (for fuel volume and structural weight).
-They could also establish a bound on attainable limits that could be used as a yardstick to measure the DAC configuration and to determine whether or not there was room for significant improvement.
+These goals could provide DAC with options for alternative designs which might yield improvements in L/D, cruise Mach number, and thickness (for fuel volume and structural weight).
+They could also establish a bound on attainable limits which could be used as a yardstick to measure the DAC configuration and to determine whether or not there was room for significant improvement.
 From our side we also recognized that direct exposure to a project environment could give us the insight and awareness of practical requirements that could enable us to develop better software for future use.

-The two design improvement criteria used in this study were as follows:
+The two design improvement criteria used in this study were:

-1) Improvements in $M{\infty}L/D$.

-2) Reduction in weight: 3300 lb was estimated to be equivalent to 1 percentage point in $M{\infty}L/D$.
+- 1. Improvements in $M{\infty}L/D$. - 2.
+Reduction in weight: 3,300 lbs was estimated to be equivalent to 1 percentage point in $M{\infty}L/D$.

-The existing McDonnell Douglas wing design was used as the baseline against which any improvements were to be measured.
+The existing Douglas wing design was used as the baseline against which any improvements were to be measured.
 Some of the key questions to be addressed were as follows:

-1) Could L/D be increased by either reducing the shock drag, varying the spanload, or improving the wing-body-engine integration?
-Possible improvements to L/D would yield a significant improvement in fuel efficiency and aircraft range.
+• Could L/D be increased by either reducing the shock drag, varying the spanload, or improving the wingbody-engine integration?
+Possible improvements to L/D would yield a significant advantage from the point of view of fuel efficiency and aircraft range.

-2) Could the cruise Mach number be increased?
-This could produce both a reduction of airline operating costs and an increase in passenger comfort derived from shorter flight times.

-3) Could the wing thickness be increased without penalizing the current design?
-Several options are available in order to take advantage of a wing with increased thickness.
-Among them one has decreased structure weight for the same wing loading, increased fuel volume, optimized span loading for the same structural weight, or the possibility of installing larger winglets.

-4) Could the loading be moved forward to reduce trim drag and reduce hinge moments on control surfaces?

-5) Could the design be made less sensitive to small changes in CL, Mach number, and Reynolds number?

-6) Would a shock-free design necessarily have undesirable off-design characteristics?

-7) Could the benefits of the divergent railing-edge technology developed by McDonnell Douglas41 be combined with optimization?

-8) What compromises are needed to ensure satisfactory maneuver and buffet margins, as well as good high-lift characteristics?

-9) Would there be any benefits in planform variations (sweep, taper)?

-10) Could capacity for stretch be built into the system?
+- Could the cruise Mach number be increased?
+This could produce both a reduction of airline operating costs and an increase in passenger comfort derived from shorter flight times. - Could the wing thickness be increased without penalizing the current design?
+Several options are available in order to take advantage of a wing with increased thickness, among them one has: decreased structure weight for the same wing loading, increased fuel volume, optimized span loading for the same structural weight, or the possibility of installing larger winglets. - Could the loading be moved forward to reduce trim drag and reduce hinge moments on control surfaces? - Could the design be made less sensitive to small changes in CL, Mach number and Reynolds number? - Would a shock-free design necessarily have undesirable off-design characteristics? - Could the benefits of the divergent railing edge technology developed by Douglas [15] be combined with optimization? - What compromises are needed to assure satisfactory maneuver and buffet margins, as well as good high lift characteristics? - Would there be any benefits in planform variations (sweep, taper)? - Could capacity for stretch be built into the system?
 Would span extensions be necessary for this purpose?